javiersv777333/Weather_App/README.md

 # Weather App

-Weather App is an android app for cities weather conditions requesting.
+Weather App is an android app for consulting weather conditions.

 ## Screenshots